xyproto/orbiton/README.md

 ## Known bugs

 * Some letters can not be typed.
 Like `ø`.
-* The undo functionality is currently broken.
+* If a line contains a unicode character (like `ø`), the cursor is misplaced after that position, on the same line.
-* If a line contains a unicode character (like `ø`), the cursor positioning is wrong after that position.
+* The undo functionality is broken.
+It may work when moving lines around, but not for changes within lines.

 ## Hotkeys